AditiRM/llvm-tasks/README.md

 # LLVM-TASKS!

-## Write an LLVM pass that computes an approximated version of the arithmetic intensity of a given function using its LLVM representation.
+## Write a LLVM pass that computes an approximated version of the arithmetic intensity of a given function using its LLVM representation.

 #### Assumptions :
 + Only add, sub, mul and div operations are considered as the arithmetic operations.